Shilajit Side Effects: What to Know Before Use

 Peer-Reviewed Research References

 • Ghosal et al. (1991) — the foundational biochemistry paper identifying humic acid, fulvic acid, dibenzo-alpha-pyrones, and trace elements as the four active fractions of shilajit.
 Still the starting reference for any serious paper.
-PubMed 1921793.
+PubMed 1921793 [Review].

 • Pandit et al. (2016) — randomised, double-blind, placebo-controlled trial in men aged 45–55.
 250 mg purified shilajit twice daily for 90 days significantly raised total testosterone, free testosterone, and DHEAS versus placebo.
-PubMed 26395129.
+PubMed 26395129 [Review].

 • Stohs (2014) — the shilajit safety and efficacy review.
 Concluded that properly purified shilajit is safe at recommended doses while flagging heavy-metal contamination as the primary failure mode for cheap commercial product.
-PubMed 24347014.
+PubMed 24347014 [Review].

 The Yeti Life